jameson-pi/list_math/README.md

 Note: This function assumes the data type is f64 for floating-point numbers.
 ## Contributing

 We welcome contributions to this crate!
-Please measage me at piscitello284@gmail.com for details on how to get involved.
+Please message me at piscitello284@gmail.com for details on how to get involved.
 ## Issues
 Submit an issue at https://github.com/jameson-pi/list_math if you encounter anything weird.